ncohn/joss-paper-testing/paper.md

 # 'DRT 'Example
 An example of a model setup initialized on 29 October 2012 at 39.42°N, 74.32°W near Brigantine, NJ represents the model predicted erosion and accretion from Hurricane Sandy, as shown in \autoref{fig:fig3}.
-Consistent with observations from the storm, the tool shows destruction of the dune system over the time period.
+Consistent with observations from the storm [@Sopkin:2014], the tool shows destruction of the dune system over the time period.
 On a standard PC the tool took less than 30 seconds to download relevant environmental data from the web, run the model, and display the output.

 ![Example model hindcast model output for Hurricane Sandy for a site in New Jersey, USA.\label{fig:fig3}](DRT_Example.jpg)